Racial discrimination in the workplace is illegal. But you would be surprised to know that it is practiced in several organizations.

 - Employee promotion or rewards should be purely based on their performance and merit.

-- Train employee how to prevent discrimination and racism at workplace.
+- Train employee how to prevent discrimination and racism at the workplace.

 - Create a committee that focuses on anti-racism projects in the workplace